 Marketing Club All students concentrating in the field of marketing are eligible to join this organization, which is affiliated with the American Marketing Association.
-Its objectives are to further the individual welfare of its members; to acquaint them with practical situations in the marketing field; to foster marketing research in the fields of advertising, retailing, and sales; and to promote fellowship among the marketing students and the faculty.
-Outside speakers frequently address the club.
+Its objectives are to further the individual

-Minorities in Business Membership is open to all IUPUI students but minority business students are particularly encouraged to participate.
+Multicultural Students in Business Membership is open to all IUPUI students.
 The purpose of the organization is to provide a support structure for business students with common concerns and objectives.
 Professionals from the corporate sector are frequent guest speakers.